Airport Board of Directors – As of January, 2020

 Why is a master plan necessary?

 An airport master plan is needed for two reasons: First, to establish a logical set of development parameters and timelines that will coincide with the airport’s needs over time.
 Second, the Federal Aviation Administration (FAA) requires an up-to-date plan to remain eligible for federal grant funds.
 Many capital improvement projects are eligible to receive up to 95% funding from the federal government.

 Airport Director Rick Lanman has spent a very large portion of his life on or near an airport, most recently serving as the Airport Manager for Mena Intermountain Municipal Airport in Mena, Arkansas.
 A retired Marine, Rick has also held leadership positions at airports in Illinois and Kansas since leaving a five-year faculty position at Southern Illinois University Carbondale in Carbondale, IL.
-He believes that his wide-ranging experience makes him a seasoned aviator.
+He believes that his wide-ranging experience makes a seasoned aviation professional.

 Rick holds a Master’s degree in Public Administration and Bachelors of Science in Aviation Management from Southern Illinois University.
 He is also an Accredited Airport Executive (AAE) of the American Association of Airport Executives.
 In addition to the AAE designation, Rick has completed the AAAE’s Airport Certified Employee – Operations course, qualified as a Form 5010 Master Record Safety Data Inspector for non-commercial airports for the Federal Aviation Administration, trained as an NOAA Advanced Weather Spotter, and completed the training requirements for Airport Security Coordinator as well as Wildlife Hazard Manager.
 He is active with the Airport Cooperative Research Program, actively serving on a couple of different research panels and continues to teach for Southern Illinois University through the Web-based and Off-Campus Education Programs.